ChinhTranKaizen/StatCanHousing/README.md

         ![Fig 16.
 NHPI vs IPPI for Canada and Top 3 economically biggest provinces from January 2019](https://github.com/ChinhTranKaizen/StatCanHousing/blob/main/Figures/Fig16.png?raw=true)

         - Interestingly, if we look at Quebec case, we can see in the figure that its NHPI increased before there were a change in IPPI of construction product.
 Thus, there remains an interesting case to look into to find the possible elements that could explain this behavior of NHPI of Quebec.

+        - Finally, we can see their exists a delayed in change of rate between the IPPI and NHPI of Canada and the provinces.
+Thus, carrying out the cross-correlation analysis between IPPI and NHPI time series during this time segment would be eye-opening on the effect of construction material price on new housing price.

 # Future work
 - Change normalization method to a more accurate one